codeguy/Slim-Documentation-Old/03-routing/08-parameters/page.md

 <div class="alert alert-warning">
     <strong>Heads Up!</strong> Optional route segments are experimental.
 They should only be used
-    in the manor demonstrated below.
+    in the manner demonstrated below.
 </div>

 You may also have optional route parameters.
 These are ideal for using one route for a blog archive.
 To declare